top of page

 The Organization

-The main objective of this competition is to develop and stimulate freestyle inline skating in Portugal, among athletes and clubs.
+The main objective of this competition is to develop and promote freestyle inline skating in Portugal, both among athletes and clubs.

-The aim is to provide the skater with a further assessment of their skills in the different inline freestyle events, in a more relaxed and learning environment beyond the national events, through the sharing of techniques or forms of sporting performance.
+The aim is to provide skaters with another opportunity to demonstrate their skills in the various events of inline freestyle competition, in a relaxed and learning environment, in addition to national competitions, and to promote sportsmanship and the sharing of athletic performance.

-The purpose of this short regulation is to give precise ideas in a simple and general way.
+The following lines are intended solely to give precise ideas in a simple and general way.

-The rules and provisions to be considered in this competition are those established by the WORLD SKATE INLINE FREESTYLE REGULATIONS and included in the 2025 competition bases of the FPP National Inline Freestyle Committee for the events held in Portugal, available at the following link - Inline Freestyle Rulebook (last version 2020).
-They are generally set out in the General Inline Freestyle Regulations of the Portuguese Skating Federation - FPP - and are applicable to all sports entities, including Clubs, sports agents and practitioners, FPP members, members of the FPP bodies, FPP Associates and any collaborators or other individuals or legal entities subordinate to the FPP who, in any capacity or for any reason, perform functions within the scope of the competitions supervised by the FPP or not and who in some way intervene in them or develop an activity included in the statutory purpose of the Federation.
+The rules and regulations to be considered in this competition are those established by the WORLD SKATE INLINE FREESTYLE REGULATIONS and included in the 2026 competition rules of the FPP National Inline Freestyle Committee for events held in Portugal, available at the following link - Inline Freestyle Rulebook (last version 2025).
+Generally, these rules are set out in the General Regulations for Inline Freestyle of the Portuguese Skating Federation (FPP) and are applicable to all sports entities, including clubs, agents and sports practitioners, FPP members, members of FPP bodies, FPP Associates and any collaborators or other individuals or legal entities subordinate to the FPP who, in any capacity or for any reason, perform functions within the scope of competitions overseen by the FPP or not and who in any way intervene in them or develop activities included in the statutory purpose of the Federation.

-The points resulting from the results obtained by each athlete have an effect on the official World Skate ranking in accordance with the regulations of that entity and by which the Federations of each country involved are governed.
+The points resulting from each athlete's performance affect the official World Skate ranking, in accordance with the regulations of that organization, which govern the federations of each participating country, and in accordance with the World Skate Inline Freestyle Ranking Regulations.

-In this competition, 6 events are held in the categories of Free Jump, Slides, Speed Slalom, Battle, Classic Slalom and Classic Pairs.
+This competition features 6 events in the following categories: Free Jump, Slides, Speed Slalom, Battle, Classic Slalom, and Classic Pairs.

-There will be 6 categories available; U14; U19 and Senior, for both male and female genders.
+There will be 4 categories available: Under 15; Junior + Senior, for both female and male genders.

-All athletes must check in and must only leave the competition after the prizes have been awarded, otherwise they will lose the right to receive the prize they have won.
+All athletes must check in before the events and may only leave the competition after the awards ceremony, otherwise they will forfeit their right to receive the prize won.

-Only federated athletes may participate in competitions.
-All participating athletes must be registered with a federated club in their country.
+Only registered athletes may participate in competitions.
+All participating athletes must be registered with a registered club in their country.

-Any activity not pre-established and agreed upon by formal means carried out by entities or individuals in the area where the competition takes place is not authorized and will require the involvement of judicial means to restore legality.
+Any activity not previously established and agreed upon through formal means, carried out by entities or individuals in the area where the competition takes place, is not authorized and will require the involvement of the authorities and judicial means to restore legality.

 The Competition

-This Regulation and all the events of the Faro International Cup follow the international rules of the sport, taken directly from the World Skate Inline Freestyle Regulations in their latest version.
+This Regulation and all events of the Faro International Cup follow the international rules of the sport, extracted directly from the latest version of the World Skate Inline Freestyle Regulations.

-Any issue not covered by this regulation should be referred to the aforementioned WS document.
+Any issue not covered by these regulations should be referred to in the aforementioned WS document.

-1. The Faro International Cup is managed independently by the Iceshow skating club, linked to the Alentejo and Algarve Skating Association, and therefore also to the Portuguese Skating Federation (hereinafter referred to as FPP) and will follow its rules and regulations.
+1. The Faro International Cup is independently managed by the Iceshow skating club, which is affiliated with the Alentejo and Algarve Skating Association and therefore also with the Portuguese Skating Federation (hereinafter referred to as FPP), and will follow its rules and regulations.

-2. Each Competition will have its own official medal and prize award ceremony from the sponsors/organizers.
-The aforementioned medal award ceremony will be governed by the general FPP competition regulations and the specific rules of the Inline Freestyle discipline as set out below in the chapter indicated.
+2. Each competition will have its official medal and prize presentation from sponsors/organizers.
+This medal presentation will be governed by the FPP's general competition regulations and the specific rules of the Inline Freestyle discipline, as detailed in the following chapter.

 3. The technical competition rules for each of the events are those established by the WORLD SKATE INLINE FREESTYLE REGULATIONS and included in the 2025 competition rules of the FPP National Inline Freestyle Committee for events held in Portugal, available at the following link - Inline Freestyle Rulebook (last version 2020).

-4. The use of race numbers for athletes in all events has been waived.
+4. The use of race bibs was dispensed with for athletes in all events.

-5. The expected closing date for accepted entries is 23:00 on 08 September 2025.
-However, entries may be closed if the number of entrants reaches the limit of 200 athletes, which is the maximum humanly possible to hold this competition while maintaining the desired quality and prestige.
+5. In accordance with the applicable regulations, the deadline for registration is 23:00 UTC on September 7, 2026.
+However, registration may be closed if the number of registrants reaches the limit of 250 athletes, which is the maximum allowed to hold this competition while maintaining the desired quality and prestige.

-6. Without prejudice to the conditions defined in the previous points of this article, it is up to the Chief Judge to make specific decisions on the acceptance or rejection of each of the requests for change of category, after considering the specificities of each situation in question.
+6. Without prejudice to the conditions defined in the preceding points of this article, it is the responsibility of the Chief Judge to make specific decisions regarding the acceptance or rejection of each request for a change of category, after considering the specific circumstances of each case.

-1. Medals will be awarded to the 3 winners of each event, from 1st to 3rd place - 96 medals.
+1. Medals will be awarded to the 3 winners of each event, from 1st place to 3rd place - 51 medals in total.

-2. Trophies will be awarded to all 1st place winners in the Free Jump, Slides and Speed Slalom categories - 18 trophies.
+2. Trophies will be awarded to all first-place finishers in the competition categories - 11 trophies in total.

-6. Prizes or medals will only be awarded to those who are present to collect them at the scheduled time during the two days of competition.
-Prizes or medals will not be sent to anyone, nor will they be given to absent athletes or their representatives.
+4. Prizes or medals will only be awarded to those present to collect them at the scheduled time during the two days of competition.
+No prizes or medals will be sent to anyone, nor will they be given to absent athletes or their representatives.

-7. Any doubts or questions regarding the structure defined for awarding prizes as set out in these regulations must be addressed to the organization.
+5. Any questions or concerns regarding the structure defined for the awarding of prizes as outlined in these regulations should be directed to the organization.

 Iceshow Freestyle Association: